 If you have severe knee pain when you walk, get up from a chair, or simply move around, you’re not alone.
 In the United States, over 600,000 knee replacement surgeries are completed every year.
-Dr. Jeffrey Burns, of Premier Orthopaedics & Sports Medicine, is a renowned joint replacement specialist.
+Dr. Thomas Baylis of Premier Orthopaedics & Sports Medicine, is a renowned joint replacement specialist.
 Using both traditional and innovative procedures, including robotic-assisted knee replacements, he can improve your mobility and eliminate your knee pain.
 If you live in or near Hattiesburg, Mississippi, call to schedule or book your appointment online.

 If you have end-stage osteoarthritis in your knees, you already know the impact it can have on your life and mobility.
 If you’ve tried traditional treatments for knee pain, including over-the-counter pain relievers, corticosteroid injections, and braces, and they no longer work to reduce your pain, you may be a candidate for a knee replacement, also called arthroplasty.

-Because osteoarthritis destroys the cartilage in your knee joint, Dr. Burns replaces the damaged area with either plastic or metal parts.
+Because osteoarthritis destroys the cartilage in your knee joint, Dr. Baylis replaces the damaged area with either plastic or metal parts.
 If the damage to your joint is extensive, a total knee replacement may be necessary.
 In this procedure, the ends of both the thigh bone and the shin bone, as well as the knee joint itself, are replaced with artificial components.

 When it comes to knee replacement surgery, there are risks involved.
 Complications could arise during or after the procedure and include: